 Missing All Teeth

 In the case of total tooth loss, you don’t need a dental implant for every single tooth in the arch.
 Rather, with four to six strategically placed dental implants, you can keep your dentures in position and enjoy the same health benefits.

 Frequently Asked Questions – Dental Implants

 As the most versatile option for tooth replacement, dental implants can rebuild your smile no matter how many pearly whites you’ve lost over the years.
 They also offer countless benefits over traditional methods like dentures or bridges.
 However, chances are you have some questions about implants, even after reading all of the information laid out above.
 That’s why we’ve decided to answer some of the questions we get asked the most often about dental implants for your convenience.

-Although it’s more common to lose molars (back teeth) than those in the front of the mouth, implants can definitely be used to be replace front teeth.
+Although it’s more common to lose molars (back teeth) than those in the front of the mouth, implants can be used to replace front teeth.
 Since each restoration is custom-made to mimic the smile you were born with, onlookers shouldn’t be able to tell your implants aren’t your “real” teeth unless you tell them!

 While most insurance plans don’t cover the cost of the implants themselves, they’ll usually pay for some other aspects of the process, such as your consultation or your restoration.
 Don’t let this deter you from investing in your smile, though.
 To help you finance your implants, we have a partnership with CareCredit, a third-party company through which you can take out loans and pay them back in a budget-friendly system.
 Often with very little or even no interest!

 How Long Does the Dental Implant Process Take?

 The answer to this question is different for every patient.
 If you need a bone graft before the implant placement, that can add several months to the process while the graft integrates with the bone.
 Once the implants have been placed, you’ll need another three to six months of healing before we can attach your personalized crown, bridge, or denture.